obzerving/hlines/README.md

 # hlines
  Inkscape extension for "unwinding" paths

-For each selected path element, this extension creates an additional path element consisting of horizontal line segments which are the same size as the originalline segments.
+For each selected path element, this extension creates an additional path element consisting of horizontal line segments which are the same size as the original line segments.

+Updated to work with a mix of straight lines and curves.

 Installing: